-You terminate employment
+• You terminate employment

-You may request a distribution of the contributions you receive from your Employer at the times listed below, if they are erd, MN 56401 Page 9 Last Generated Date: 5/22/2017 invested in custodial accounts.
+You may request a distribution of the contributions you receive from your Employer at the times listed below, if they are invested in custodial accounts.

-You terminate employment
+• You terminate employment

 You may elect a distribution of your transfer contributions and/or rollover contributions at any time subject to the restrictions in the Individual Agreements.